Kate Morrissey Stahl

 Read Kate's YOGA Bio below.

-She is currently a clinical assistant professor of social work at UGA and has a private therapy practice featuring mindfulness-based approaches and couple and sex therapy.
+She is currently a clinical associate professor of social work at UGA and has a private therapy practice featuring mindfulness-based approaches and couple and sex therapy.
 She is an AASECT certified sex therapist, so you can bet she likes to talk about sex.
 She has her PhD in Human Development and Family Science and a clinical social work license.
 She also likes to play music and to spend time with her spouse and small children.

 What is your favorite thing about being part of a yoga community?